 Five Awesome Facts about Picture Passwords

-- No memorization required!
+- No memorization is required!
 Students learn to recognize a unique series of pictures rather than memorize and have to recall a string of seemingly random letters and numbers.

 - Pictures means anyone can have a password.
 Even young children still struggling with the alphabet can learn pictures and they love being able to sign in all by themselves.